shubhamsharmaFA/Financial-Analyst-/README.md

 # Financial-Analyst-
-Portfolio specifc to Financial Analysis
+Portfolio specific to Financial and Data Analysis
+- All my projects are here.